QuantumCoherence/CarND-Path-Planning-Project/Path Planning Project.md

 ### Cost Functions

-Each trajectory at each simulation loop will be associate with an estimated cost (nominally every 0.02 seconds).
+Each trajectory at each simulation loop will be associated with an estimated cost (nominally every 0.02 seconds).
 The cost is the sum of all cost functions, that are being calculated to minimize the impact of various aspect of the traffic.

 The current implementation estimate the following costs:
 - Distance to Goal Cost
-	This cost penalizses trajectory with longer distance
+	This cost penalizes trajectories with longer distance
 - Collision Cost
 	This cost penalizes trajectories that would collide with other vehicles
 - Inefficiency Cost
-	This cost penalizes trajectories that are slower, in prticular this cost tend to favor a lane with faster traffic over one that has lower traffic.
+	This cost penalizes trajectories that are slower, in prticular this cost tend to favor a lane with faster traffic over one that has lower traffic, even if closer to the furthest vehicle on any lane.

 ### Driving State FSM